 We recommend you arrive in Winnipeg at least two weeks before your program starts.
 This will give you time to explore your surroundings, set up a bank account and confirm transportation and accommodations, as well as purchase food, furnishings and books.

 Many overseas flights fill up quickly for August and December departures.
-Airport pickup service is provided by the college once you purchase your airfare.

 Many international students choose to live in homestays with local families or dorm rooms at the college’s student residence.
 To review our accommodation guide, please visit this page.

 Before leaving your home country, make sure you have the following: